-I sat in the front of the glider, and the pilot sat behind me.
+I sat in the front of the cockpit, and the pilot sat behind me.
 We each had a control stick and rudder pedals.
 Being a private pilot of single-engine airplanes, the pilot promised to let me do the flying after we were in the air.

 Once we were hooked up, the L-19 Bird Dog towed us into the air.
 The glider lifted off soon after we began the takeoff run.
 The pilot kept Bird of Paradise a few feet off the runway until the tow plane was airborne.
-Then a climbing turn to the right and we were headed straight for the cliffs.
+Then a climbing turn to the right had us headed straight for the cliffs.

 The pilot released the tow while we were still well below the crest and we continued forward into the face of the cliffs to catch the updraft.

 The updraft gave Bird of Paradise enough lift to easily clear the ridge and climb to altitude.

 It only took a couple of minutes to spiral up several thousand feet.
 The pilot then let me take over.
 I used the abundant lift from the gliders long wings to fly up and down the coast losing altitude only very gradually while maintaining 60 knots of indicated airspeed.
 When we wanted more altitude, the pilot instructed me to head back to the bluffs to hit the updraft again.
 In the one-hour flight, we repeated this pattern three times.

 As a pilot of powered aircraft, the glider seemed eerily quiet.
 There is no engine noise or vibration.
 Only a small amount of wind noise and occasional radio chatter broke the silence.
 It was easy to concentrate on the magnificent views of Oahu and the vast Pacific.

 It was a busy day for Honolulu Soaring.
 All of their gliders were in the air.
 I got to do a few semi-close passes with some of the other gliders.
 That is a no-no in civilian aviation with powered aircraft.